Skip to content

 True

-The filepath to write the plot to if desired.
+The filename to write the plot to if desired.
 The default is None.

 None